Volunteer Leaders Conference

 August 3-5, 2018 | French Lick Springs Resort | French Lick, IN

-As a volunteer, no one is better positioned to affect the future of your credit union than you are.
-You have accepted a major responsibility in guiding your credit union.
-Ongoing education is important to reach the next level of challenge and opportunity.
+As a volunteer, no one is better positioned to affect the future of your credit union than you.
+Ongoing education is important in overcoming challenges and recognizing opportunities for your credit union.

 Special thanks to: